SAP/luigi/docs/luigi-container.md

 ### UI5 tutorial

-You can follow the [Luigi Container UI5 tutorial](https://developers.sap.com/tutorials/luigi-container.html) in order to learn how to:
+You can follow the [Luigi Container UI5 tutorial](https://developers.sap.com/tutorials/luigi-container.html) to learn how to:
-- Install Luigi Container in an UI5 app with the help of the UI5 Tooling Modules
+- Install Luigi Container in an UI5 app with the help of the UI5 Tooling modules
 - Use Luigi Container to implement micro frontends